RobertZetterlund/intro-to-ai/assignment4/report.md

 percentCorrectMulti = getPercentageCorrect(predictionsMulti)
 ```

-The bernoulli naive bayes classifier classifies documents based on words being absent or present.
+The **bernoulli** naive bayes classifier classifies emails based on words being absent or present.
+More general, it treats features as binary values.

-The multinomial naive bayes classifier classifies documents based on the amount of times words are present in a document.
+The **multinomial** naive bayes classifier classifies emails based on the amount of times words are present in a email.
+More general, it uses the frequency of the features to classify.

-That is, an email with the text "You have won money" would get the same classification by bernoulli as the email "You have won money money money money".
-The multinomial classifier would, on the other hand, would take into account that the second email contains the word "money" four times.
+Let's take an example to show the difference.
+An email with the text "You have won money" would get the same classification by bernoulli as the email "You have won money money money money".
+That is since the feature "money" is present in both emails, it does not take into account that the feature has a higher frequency in one of the emails.
+The multinomial classifier, on the other hand, would take into account that the second email contains the word "money" four times.

 ## _Question 3_
 <!--